 What horrors lurk among us in the northwestern corner of Vermont?

-For six years we've screened over sixty spooky stories conjured up by dozens of local filmmakers, showcasing the immense amount of creative talent and macabre imagination present in Franklin County, Vermont.
+For seven years we've screened over sixty spooky stories conjured up by dozens of local filmmakers, showcasing the immense amount of creative talent and macabre imagination present in Franklin County, Vermont.

 Started in 2013, Northwest Nightmares is the creation of Kris Hoyt, a media educator and horror film enthusiast.
 Thanks to Kris' vision we’ve inspired hundreds of people—students, parents, artists, and whole communities—to find joy in the art of filmmaking, learn valuable media skills, and connect with their communities over terrifying tales of ghosts, ghouls, and ghastly horrors of all kinds.